It takes honesty, and large doses of humility served over a long period to get to the root cause of your pains.

 Take your time

-They say that time is the greatest healer, that's true.
+They say that time is the greatest healer.
+That's true.
 Most people look for quick fixes, making even bigger mistakes in the process.
-For example, you might see a black person with blemishes resort to skin lightening creams to get rid of imperfections, damaging their skin and body in the process.
+For example, you might see a black person with blemishes resort to skin lightening creams to eliminate imperfections, damaging their skin and body in the process.
 They might experience short-term gains and receive compliments about radiant skin, but the long-term implications can be far-reaching.
 Cutting corners takes many people back more than they realise.

 Be strong and courageous